-St Anne's is part of the 'West Leicester Mission Partnership', working together with five other congregations to share the light of the Gospel of Jesus Christ in West Leicester.
+St Anne's is part of the 'West Leicester Mission Partnership', working together with five other congregations to share ministry in West Leicester.

 Our main service is at 9.30am on Sundays.
 This usually takes the form of a Eucharist Service with children's activities taking place in the Hall.
 Once a month (2nd Sunday), we have a more informal all-age service, led by the Music Group; on those Sundays, Eucharist is held in the evening at 6pm.

 Alongside our 9.30am services we have regular, more reflective 8am Eucharist services and 6pm Evensong.
 This is usually a traditional Evensong but occasionally is a Taize service.

 As well as activities for children alongside the main Sunday morning service, we run a range of other events for different age groups.
 Pram Club meets regularly on Wednesday morning in the Church Hall, with Children's Church currently meeting every 2nd Saturday afternoon.
 Messy Church will hopefully return again in the future.

 A Bible study group meets on alternate Monday afternoon; social groups and Mothers Union meet on different Tuesdays throughout the month; a social group for over 60s is held on the first Wednesday of the month and Pram Club for pre-schoolers and their carers on Wednesday mornings (during school term times).
 Our choir rehearse each Friday evening and they are always looking to welcome new singers.
 St Anne's has a long held tradition for Choral Music and in October 1948 became affiliated to the Royal School of Church Music.